|In this article|

 As a charge card, The Amex Gold also sets itself apart from traditional credit cards.
 Charge cards do not have a hard spending limit, giving you spending flexibility for things like large purchases.
 This also means that balances cannot be carried and are due in full before the next statement closing date.

 So what makes the Amex Gold worth its $250 annual fee?
-(Spoiler alert: a lot)
+Well, thanks to some recent card changes — a whole lot!

-The current welcome offer for the Amex Gold card is 35,000 Membership Rewards points after spending $4,000 in the first 3 months of card membership.
-This isn’t the highest welcome offer we’ve ever seen for this card, but you can apply using our referral link for 40,000 points, or check CardMatch to see if you’re targeted for a 50,000 point bonus.
+The current welcome offer for the Amex Gold card is 60,000 Membership Rewards points after spending $4,000 in the first 6 months of card membership.
+This is the highest welcome offer we’ve ever seen for this card.
+You can apply using our referral link for 60,000 points, or check CardMatch to see if you’re targeted for a different bonus.

 Earning Membership Rewards